 - Interview with the department chair and/or Professional Education Advisory Board (PEAB) members and/or committee of university representatives (may be required, based on submitted materials and qualifications).

 Note: Master’s and/or certification candidates are required to maintain a B (3.0 or better) in all graduate course work.
 Candidates will apply for residency administrator certification at the conclusion of the internship.
 Upon satisfactory completion of all certification requirements, Heritage University recommends the student to the Office of the Superintendent of Public Instruction (OSPI) for the Washington State Residency Administrator Certificate.

 Program admission decisions are based on an analysis of applicant profiles made by the Heritage University Educational Administration PEAB, consisting of faculty and school practitioners.
 The PEAB meets a minimum of three times during the academic year and provides recommendations related to each applicant’s admission, program policy, and content of course work.

-Intern candidates are submitted to the PEAB for recommendation by the department chair.
+Complete program applications are submitted to the PEAB for recommendation by the department chair.
 Candidates are informed in writing regarding the status of their application.